Buffer Zone Calculations

 try:

-# Estimate UTM zone from centroid longitude
+# Estimate the UTM zone from the receptor-set centroid longitude.

 centroid = receptors.geometry.union_all().centroid